jagalindo/pptx_to_h5p/README.md

 image and creates a `.h5p` archive.
 Add `-r` to also copy any dependencies of those libraries recursively.
 Libraries are copied under `.h5p/libraries` inside the output directory but the final archive places them at the package root just like `h5p-cli pack` does.
+When packing, common development artifacts such as `.git` folders or `tests` directories are automatically skipped.
 Without the flag, you can copy the libraries and zip the directory manually:
 ```bash
 docker run --rm -v /path/to/output_dir:/data jagalindo/h5p-cli \
   sh -c 'mkdir -p /data/.h5p && cp -r /usr/local/lib/h5p/<Lib> /data/.h5p/'